Find Cash Home Buyers in Houston for a Fast, Simple Sale

 Rental demand ignites investor activity

 Known as the Energy Capital of the World, Houston attracts job seekers in many sectors, including energy, medicine, space, and manufacturing.
-With job gains in educational services, construction, wholesale trade, and miscellaneous industries, the area entices investors looking for opportunities to meet the growing demand for rental housing.
+With job gains in healthcare, construction, wholesale trade, and miscellaneous industries, the area entices investors looking for opportunities to meet the growing demand for rental housing.

 “Local investors are concentrating on the rental market,” says Ramcharitar.
 Investors are buying homes to keep as long-term rentals that they can sell when the time is right rather than try to flip them in the current market with few buyers.